thycotic/ss-docs/api-scripting/rest-api-client-generation/index.md

 1. Generate output.

-1. Copy output into a c# file in solution
+1. Copy output into a c# file in solution.

-1. Copy and paste the swagger.json for "Documentation for REST API using bearer token authentication"

-1. Located at {Your SecretServer Base Url}/Documents/restapi/TokenAuth/swagger.json
+1. Copy and paste the swagger.json for "Documentation for REST API using bearer token authentication."
+It is located at `{Your SecretServer Base Url}/Documents/restapi/TokenAuth/swagger.json`.

 1. Suggested Settings:
    - Namespace: SecretServerRestClient